EWilsen/Basic-Algorithms/README.md

 # LeetCode-solutions-in-C-Python

-try hard to improve myself;
+Try hard to improve myself;

 Chinese 尝试刷题LeetCode;

-try to show the solutions in C++/Python.
+Try to show the solutions in C++/Python.